 We believe that with a spirit of innovation and enterprise, we can create a significant social value to the world.
 Further, we can effectively bring in a positive transformation to the entire idea of sustainability.

 We continue to be active in this field.
-By the year 2014, we expanded to contract farming of Chilli cultivation in the Indian states of Andhra Pradesh, Telangana and Karnataka.
-Our Turmeric cultivation took place in Gundulupet, Karnataka with a complete farm to fork traceability.
+By the year 2014, we expanded to contract farming of chili cultivation in the Indian states of Andhra Pradesh, Telangana and Karnataka.
+Our turmeric cultivation took place in Gundulupet, Karnataka with a complete farm to fork traceability.

 - Combining the use of indigenous organic methods like silt application and vermicomposting with modern technologies to enhance soil’s organic carbon.